 I try to imagine myself being persistently gracious and kind to someone who continually rejects the kindness.
 I can’t really see it.
 Could you?
 Would anyone you know continue to show acceptance and grace to someone continually cold and unresponsive?

 What’s intriguing about this story is that it is told in Margaret’s point of view.
 If I were only able to observe Margaret’s outward behavior, I wouldn’t be interested in her story.
 But her thoughts tell a very different tale.
 What Margaret is only telling the reader is that she was inexplicably drawn to this kind woman.
 And that drawing rattled her.
-She tells how Birdie’s gentle, persist love eventually broke past Margaret’s cold shell and brought warmth to the painful, neglected places in her heart.
+She tells how Birdie’s gentle, persistent love eventually broke past Margaret’s cold shell and brought warmth to the painful, neglected places in her heart.

 After reading about Birdie, the phrase “Love keeps no record of wrongs” keeps coming to mind.
 I wonder if I could be anything like her, always quick to forgive the thoughtless words or deeds of others.
 Why don’t I simply turn the other cheek when someone is thoughtless or unkind?